supermario/oak/docs/motivations.md

 Elm has been very carefully crafted from the ground up specifically for the browser and web development, and as a result I think it is _excellent_ in its domain*.

 Conversely, Elm wasn't created with being run as a server-side language in mind.
-There are many server-side usecases which are unanswered in browser-side Elm today.
+There are many server-side use-cases which are unanswered in browser-side Elm today.

 Oak aims to explore some of the ideas of Elm in Haskell, and seek answers to the question of "what might a good static type-inferred and pure server-side web development focused language look like?"